schneiderkamplab/syntheval-model-benchmark-example/README.md

 This repository is linked as supplementary material for
 ```
 @misc{Lautrup2024,
-    author          = {Lautrup, Anton D and Hyrup, Tobias and Zimek, Arthur and Schneider-Kamp, Peter},
+    author          = {Anton D Lautrup and Tobias Hyrup and Arthur Zimek and Peter Schneider-Kamp},
     title           = {Systematic review of generative modelling tools and utility metrics for fully synthetic tabular data},
     year            = {2024},
 }